-2.10 The Council is again facing significant rises in energy costs in the future to market conditions and although there has been savings achieved in energy over the past couple of years it is assumed this will increase again over the 3 years covered in this report based on the new building regulations around ventilation due to the impact of COVID-19 and the global price increases on gas.
-An overall net increase in the Council's energy budget provision, including street lighting, of £0.8 million over the 3 years has therefore been assumed given these new regulations and the volatility in energy markets and geo-political risks.
+2.13 The Council is again facing significant rises in energy costs in the future to market conditions so it has been assumed this will increase again over the 3 years covered in this report basedon increased global prices and consumption due to new building regulations around ventilation that have been introduced due to the impact of COVID-19.
+An overall net increase in the Council's energy budget provision, including street lighting, of £2.3 million over the 3 years has therefore been assumed given these new regulations and the volatility in energy markets and geo-politicalrisks.